KrishangSaharia/SchedulerAPIDjango/README.md

 ## Setup
-To install all the dependencies run:
+To install all the dependencies run inside SchedulerAPIDjango directory:

 ```
 $ pip install -r requirements.txt